BaileyJM02/veoir/.coursework/readme.md

 #### External Language Packages

-Although Go has a vast number of core packages, including a `net/http`<sup id="i6">[6](#f6)</sup> package for handling requests over the http protocol, there are also a vast number of user created packages that extend the default packages.
-For my project, I will be using Julien Schmidt's<sup id="i7">[7](#f7)</sup> `HttpRouter`<sup id="i8">[8](#f8)</sup> library that is still low level, therefor quick, but adds important features such as a built-in routing pattern that allows for HTTP paths to be easily created and improves readability within the code.
+Although Go has a vast number of core packages, including a `net/http` package for handling requests over the http protocol, there are also a vast number of user created packages that extend the default packages.
+For my project, I will be using Julien Schmidt's<sup id="i16">[16](#f16)</sup> `HttpRouter`<sup id="i17">[17](#f17)</sup> library that is still low level, therefore quick, but adds important features such as a built-in routing pattern that allows for HTTP paths to be easily created and improves readability within the code.

-There are a few other packages that I could have picked, such as Resty<sup id="ix">[x](#fx)</sup>, go-http-client<sup id="ix">[x](#fx)</sup> and Gentleman<sup id="ix">[x](#fx)</sup>.
+There are a few other packages that I could have picked, such as Resty<sup id="i18">[18](#f18)</sup>, go-http-client<sup id="i19">[19](#f19)</sup> and Gentleman<sup id="i20">[20](#f20)</sup>.
 The reasons for not picking Resty and Gentleman are they they are more of a separate package meant to overlay the core `net/http` package that Go provides.
 I do not want this as it adds unnecessary complication to my application but also increases the development risk of such a package becoming unmaintained and therefor requiring more time in the future.
 The reason I chose HttpRouter over go-http-client is that go-http-client is a relatively new package with a single maintainer.
 This means it could change quickly and abruptly due to the discretion of the maintainer and break my application.
 The singe maintainer could also lose interest and abandon the package.
 Requiring me to move to a new one anyway.
 There is also no overwhelming differences or features that go-http-client has and HttpRouter doesn't.
 Therefor I decided to go with the safer option.

 #### Curated Image

 Once a user has sent data to my service, I want to be able to send back an image encoding of their choice, from the select options, such as PNG, SVG and GIF.
 To do this, and to make image designs (such as colours) the same on each exported type, I will need to use a base image.
-For this, I am using an SVG, as it's the easiest to create and maintain from a developer's perspective when creating either standard layouts or a master template as an SVG is an XML-based<sup id="i9">[9](#f9)</sup> vector image.
+For this, I am using an SVG, as it's the easiest to create and maintain from a developer's perspective when creating either standard layouts or a master template as an SVG is an XML-based vector image.
 This means it can be written as text and then interpreted by the browser (or other software) to output a graphic.
-SVGs also allow for inline CSS<sup id="i10">[10](#f10)</sup> which will allow for a themeable environment.
+SVGs also allow for inline CSS which will allow for a themeable environment.
 Such environment will increase the production value of my project as users will be able to create and use colours related to their product or website etc.

 For converting the image from an SVG to other encodings I will require an external package.
 I have done some research and feel that Discord's Go image manipulation package will be sufficient for my needs when encoding an SVG to other codecs.

-> Improve this section with further research

 #### Carbon

-Carbon<sup id="i11">[11](#f11)</sup> is a very similar project to what I want to achieve.
+Carbon<sup id="i21">[21](#f21)</sup> is a very similar project to what I want to achieve.
 However, they focused on a website-first design which means that they don't have a public API which other users can implement onto their own apps, they have to instead use the website.
 This creates more work for the creator of a blog etc. and limits the pluggability of such a service into other projects created by 3rd party developers.
-There are however a few community<sup id="i12">[12](#f12)</sup> projects that aim to implement Carbon<sup id="i11">[11](#f11)</sup> into other text editors and a CLI (Command Line Interface), and I would welcome these ideas into my project.
+There are however a few community projects that aim to implement Carbon into other text editors and a CLI (Command Line Interface), and I would welcome these ideas into my project.

 #### User-Agent

 A user-agent is a string that is sent from every browser with each request.
 It can be used to ensure that the sent data is rendered correctly for each browser engine.
 I plan to use this feature to test whether the HTTP request for the image is being sent from a browser, or another resource.
-To do this I will match the sent user-agent against an array of 'known' user-agents for the most used browsers<sup id="ix">[x](#fx)</sup>.
+To do this I will match the sent user-agent against an array of 'known' user-agents for the most used browsers.
 The reason I want to check whether a request is sent from a browser is to change the request to include HTML code for my code-editing form.
 This obviously can't be included when the image is fetched from another source as it would be expecting an image header and an image file to be sent directly.
 This may cause some confusion for users if they use options like 'open image in new tab'.
 To counteract this, I will add an option to append to the URL to directly get the image.

 This will mean that I will have the URLs built as: